nearform/titus/docs/developers/packages/titus-backend/README.md

 # Introduction

-What you implement with Titus backend(fastify) is your choice.
+What you implement with Titus backend is your choice.
 We provide an unopiniated, working shell.
 We provide what is common in our projects: a configurable HTTP Server with JSON logging, health check route and database capabilities.

 There is scope for you to add, customise or even replace plugins and features.